taborrr/qbio_proj/README.md

 ![Genome Alignments Figure](https://media.springernature.com/full/springer-static/image/art%3A10.1038%2Fs41598-023-48788-w/MediaObjects/41598_2023_48788_Fig5_HTML.png?as=webp)

 ## Project Overview
 This project aims to reanalyze genome alignment data from figure 5 of the 2023 paper, ["Comparative genomics and proteomics analysis of phages infecting multi-drug resistant *Escherichia coli* O177 isolated from cattle faeces"](https://doi.org/10.1038/s41598-023-48788-w).
-Our objective is to recreate and modernize the phage genome alignments using **MiniMap2** and **ggplot2**, gaining practical experience with genome alignment, visualization techniques, and specialized plotting packages.
+Our objective is to recreate and modernize phage genome alignments using **MiniMap2** and **ggplot2**, gaining practical experience with genome alignment, visualization techniques, and specialized plotting packages, in order to redetermine which genera these 7 new phages belong.

+Viruses
+└── Duplodnaviria
+    └── Heunggongvirae
+        └── Uroviricota
+            └── Caudoviricetes
+                ├── Phapecoctavirus?
+                ├── Tequatrovirus?
+                └── Vequintavirus?

 ## Reference Phage Genomes
-We will use these three reference phage genomes for alignment:
+We will use three phage reference genomes as genera represenatives for alignment:

 1. **Escherichia phage vB_EcoM Hdk5** (Accession no: MK373780.1)
    [FASTA Link](https://www.ncbi.nlm.nih.gov/nuccore/MK373780.1?report=fasta)